glenngit/Plex-CleanOnDeck/README.md

 # Plex-CleanOnDeck
-Simple, interactive bash script which cleans yoru "On deck" plex items.
+Simple, interactive bash script which cleans your "On deck" plex items.

 # Usage: